Joshnovski/segment_cv/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- USAGE EXAMPLES -->
-## Usage
+<h2 style="color: #1d897b;">Usage</h2>

-<h4>Control Panel</h4>
+<h4 style="color: #1d897b;">Control Panel</h4>
 It is a long-established fact that a reader will be distracted by the readable content of a page when looking at its layout.
 The point of using Lorem Ipsum is that it has a more-or-less normal distribution of letters, as opposed to using 'Content here, content here', making it look like readable English.
-Many desktop publishing packages and web page editors now use Lorem Ipsum as their default model text, and a search for 'lorem ipsum' will uncover many web sites still in their infancy.
+Many desktop publishing packages and web page editors now use Lorem Ipsum as their default model text, and a search for 'lorem ipsum' will uncover many websites still in their infancy.

-<h4>Scale Calculator</h4>
+<h4 style="color: #1d897b;">Scale Calculator</h4>
 It is a long-established fact that a reader will be distracted by the readable content of a page when looking at its layout.
 The point of using Lorem Ipsum is that it has a more-or-less normal distribution of letters, as opposed to using 'Content here, content here', making it look like readable English.
-Many desktop publishing packages and web page editors now use Lorem Ipsum as their default model text, and a search for 'lorem ipsum' will uncover many web sites still in their infancy.
+Many desktop publishing packages and web page editors now use Lorem Ipsum as their default model text, and a search for 'lorem ipsum' will uncover many websites still in their infancy.

-<h4>Results</h4>
+<h4 style="color: #1d897b;">Results</h4>
 It is a long-established fact that a reader will be distracted by the readable content of a page when looking at its layout.
 The point of using Lorem Ipsum is that it has a more-or-less normal distribution of letters, as opposed to using 'Content here, content here', making it look like readable English.
-Many desktop publishing packages and web page editors now use Lorem Ipsum as their default model text, and a search for 'lorem ipsum' will uncover many web sites still in their infancy.
+Many desktop publishing packages and web page editors now use Lorem Ipsum as their default model text, and a search for 'lorem ipsum' will uncover many websites still in their infancy.

-<h4>Account</h4>
+<h4 style="color: #1d897b;">Account</h4>
 It is a long-established fact that a reader will be distracted by the readable content of a page when looking at its layout.
 The point of using Lorem Ipsum is that it has a more-or-less normal distribution of letters, as opposed to using 'Content here, content here', making it look like readable English.
-Many desktop publishing packages and web page editors now use Lorem Ipsum as their default model text, and a search for 'lorem ipsum' will uncover many web sites still in their infancy.
+Many desktop publishing packages and web page editors now use Lorem Ipsum as their default model text, and a search for 'lorem ipsum' will uncover many websites still in their infancy.

-<h4>Segment Surface Area Histogram</h4>
+<h4 style="color: #1d897b;">Segment Surface Area Histogram</h4>
 It is a long-established fact that a reader will be distracted by the readable content of a page when looking at its layout.
 The point of using Lorem Ipsum is that it has a more-or-less normal distribution of letters, as opposed to using 'Content here, content here', making it look like readable English.
-Many desktop publishing packages and web page editors now use Lorem Ipsum as their default model text, and a search for 'lorem ipsum' will uncover many web sites still in their infancy.
+Many desktop publishing packages and web page editors now use Lorem Ipsum as their default model text, and a search for 'lorem ipsum' will uncover many websites still in their infancy.

-<h4>Segment Diameter Approximation Histogram</h4>
+<h4 style="color: #1d897b;">Segment Diameter Approximation Histogram</h4>
 It is a long-established fact that a reader will be distracted by the readable content of a page when looking at its layout.
 The point of using Lorem Ipsum is that it has a more-or-less normal distribution of letters, as opposed to using 'Content here, content here', making it look like readable English.
-Many desktop publishing packages and web page editors now use Lorem Ipsum as their default model text, and a search for 'lorem ipsum' will uncover many web sites still in their infancy.
+Many desktop publishing packages and web page editors now use Lorem Ipsum as their default model text, and a search for 'lorem ipsum' will uncover many websites still in their infancy.

-<h4>Original Image</h4>
+<h4 style="color: #1d897b;">Original Image</h4>
 It is a long-established fact that a reader will be distracted by the readable content of a page when looking at its layout.
 The point of using Lorem Ipsum is that it has a more-or-less normal distribution of letters, as opposed to using 'Content here, content here', making it look like readable English.
-Many desktop publishing packages and web page editors now use Lorem Ipsum as their default model text, and a search for 'lorem ipsum' will uncover many web sites still in their infancy.
+Many desktop publishing packages and web page editors now use Lorem Ipsum as their default model text, and a search for 'lorem ipsum' will uncover many websites still in their infancy.

-<h4>Distance Transform Image</h4>
+<h4 style="color: #1d897b;">Distance Transform Image</h4>
 It is a long-established fact that a reader will be distracted by the readable content of a page when looking at its layout.
 The point of using Lorem Ipsum is that it has a more-or-less normal distribution of letters, as opposed to using 'Content here, content here', making it look like readable English.
-Many desktop publishing packages and web page editors now use Lorem Ipsum as their default model text, and a search for 'lorem ipsum' will uncover many web sites still in their infancy.
+Many desktop publishing packages and web page editors now use Lorem Ipsum as their default model text, and a search for 'lorem ipsum' will uncover many websites still in their infancy.

-<h4>Watershed Segmentation Image</h4>
+<h4 style="color: #1d897b;">Watershed Segmentation Image</h4>
 It is a long-established fact that a reader will be distracted by the readable content of a page when looking at its layout.
 The point of using Lorem Ipsum is that it has a more-or-less normal distribution of letters, as opposed to using 'Content here, content here', making it look like readable English.
-Many desktop publishing packages and web page editors now use Lorem Ipsum as their default model text, and a search for 'lorem ipsum' will uncover many web sites still in their infancy.
+Many desktop publishing packages and web page editors now use Lorem Ipsum as their default model text, and a search for 'lorem ipsum' will uncover many websites still in their infancy.

-<h4>Contoured Segments Image</h4>
+<h4 style="color: #1d897b;">Contoured Segments Image</h4>
 It is a long-established fact that a reader will be distracted by the readable content of a page when looking at its layout.
 The point of using Lorem Ipsum is that it has a more-or-less normal distribution of letters, as opposed to using 'Content here, content here', making it look like readable English.
-Many desktop publishing packages and web page editors now use Lorem Ipsum as their default model text, and a search for 'lorem ipsum' will uncover many web sites still in their infancy.
+Many desktop publishing packages and web page editors now use Lorem Ipsum as their default model text, and a search for 'lorem ipsum' will uncover many websites still in their infancy.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>